dynamicguy/mw-docs/docs/dashboard/configuration/plugins.md

 ---

-This page gives you a convenient overview of currently installed plugins in MajorityWorld.
+This page gives you a convenient overview of currently installed plugins in DrikGallery.
-MajorityWorld provides the possibility to add various extensions to it so you can create your own configuration.
+DrikGallery provides the possibility to add various extensions to it so you can create your own configuration.

 The plugin page is used to display general information about installed plugins, along with their activation status (active or not active).